isaqb-org/glossary/manuscript/2-terms-M-Z.md

 (so modern requirements engineering likes to call these things _required constraints_).

+##### Notation

+A system of marks, signs, figures, or characters that is used to represent information.
+Examples: prose, table, bullet point list, numbered list, UML, BPMN.

 ##### Observer

 (Design pattern) "... in which an object maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
 The Observer pattern is a key part in the model–view–controller (MVC) architectural pattern".